High school boys swimming 2022-23: Graduation leaves a vacuum

 Edina, winner of the state championship the past four seasons, is the favorite to repeat again because of two returnees, junior Rohan D'Souza Larson and sophomore Jiarui Xue.

-The only returning individual Class 2A champions are Duluth senior Grant Wodny (200- and 500-yard freestyle), Eden Prairie senior Luke Logue (100 backstroke) and Rosemount sophomore Lucas Gerten (diving).
+The only returning individual Class 2A champions are Duluth senior Grant Wodny (200- and 500-yard freestyle), Eden Prairie senior Luke Logue (100 backstroke) and Rosemount sophomore diver Lucas Gerten.

-Take a look at the results of the eight individual swimming events at state last season to see where the opportunities exist: Seniors were 10 of the top 13 finishers in the 200 freestyle, nine of the top 11 in the 200 individual medley, six of the top eight in the 50 freestyle, 11 of the top 13 in the 100 butterfly, eight of the top 10 in the 100 freestyle, seven of the top 11 in the 500 freestyle, four of the top six in the 100 backstroke and eighth of the top 12 in the 100 breaststroke.
+A look at the results of the eight individual swimming events at state last season shows where the opportunities exist: Seniors were 10 of the top 13 finishers in the 200 freestyle, nine of the top 11 in the 200 individual medley, six of the top eight in the 50 freestyle, 11 of the top 13 in the 100 butterfly, eight of the top 10 in the 100 freestyle, seven of the top 11 in the 500 freestyle, four of the top six in the 100 backstroke and eight of the top 12 in the 100 breaststroke.

 In Class 1A, Breck/Blake has been crowned the state champion the past six years and is the overwhelming favorite to make it seven straight.
 It is led by senior Charlie Egeland and sophomore Henry Webb.